pupil-labs/pupil-docs/alpha-lab/nerfs/index.md

 </details>

-## Why is this not a Cloud feature?
+## Why Is This Not a Cloud Feature?

 While showing gaze heat-maps in 3D as demonstrated in this tutorial is a very exciting and promising tool, it is still in an experimental stage and not quite reliable.
 The tool uses advanced AI techniques like NeRFs and requires a powerful computer with CUDA support to generate 3D models, which can be expensive, and it would fail with occlusions.
 Therefore, although the tool is visually impressive, it is not yet a reliable or practical solution for most research or commercial applications.